 Make sure that all furniture is out and that the floor is swept and free of any dirt and debris.

 If your home is old, you may have lead-based materials on your floor.
-You can hire a professional to check for you, which means that you will have to take some extra precautions if it is there.
+You can hire a professional to check for you and fix a laminate floor that got wet which can provide some extra precautions.
 Make sure to wear a respirator and old clothes while working.
 Also, plug any vents or cracks where lead dust can spread to other parts of the house.
 If your floors are newer (post 1978), then you shouldn’t have to worry.

 If any nails are sticking up out of the floorboards, they will shred your sandpaper and could damage the sander.
 Use a hammer to get them flush against the wood.

 The ideal grit will be about 60, but if your floors have a lot of damage, you may need to start with 36 and then do 60 afterward.

 For best results, start on one side of the room and work your way across, line by line.
 When starting the sander, hold it above the floor first until it is at full speed, then gently lower it.
 The machine will start moving immediately, so be prepared.

 Also, keep the sander moving at all times.
 If you stop in a section, then it will start to take off more wood, and you can get a dip in the floor.

 When sanding, it’s best to go at an angle instead of with the grain, at least when you are doing a coarse pass.
 Be sure to check your sandpaper every so often to make sure that it’s not getting too dull.
 If you’re not sure, then change the paper just to be safe.

 Another thing to think about is that you will take care of the edges later, so don’t worry about getting all the way to the wall.